OpenRTX/openrtx.github.io/README.md

 * Baofeng DM-1801

 If you want to know how to run OpenRTX on your device, look at the [users' guide](users_guide.md).
-Alternatively, if you want to experiment with OpenRTX or just take a peek under the hood, go to the [hackers' page](developers_guide.md).
+Alternatively, if you want to experiment with OpenRTX or just take a peek under the hood, go to the [developers' page](developers_guide.md).